EzzOmar1/EzzOmar1/README.md

 <img alt="Wave" src="https://i.imgur.com/biO5vui.gif" width='40' align="left"/><h2>Hey there!
 I'm Ezz</h2>

 # 👨‍🔧 About Me
-👨‍🎓I'm a 15-year-old High School student with an Egyptian Nationality.
+👨‍🎓I'm a 16-year-old High School student with an Egyptian Nationality.

-⌨️ I'm Interested in Computer Science, and 🤖 Machine Learning
+⌨️ I'm Interested in Software and Website Developement, and 🤖 Machine Learning

-🖥️ I have been learning scripting languages like JavaScript and went through the libaries like TypeScript, DiscordJS for Discord Chat bots.
+🖥️ I have been learning scripting languages including JavaScript, TypeScript and studied many libraries like React JS and Next JS.

 🖥️ Also learned the famous standard markup language HTML and ofcourse sheet style language CSS